 Decisions about awarding discretionary pay awards and progression will be considered during budget setting each year.
 It is acknowledged that performance pay progression for eligible teachers cannot be refused due to financial restraints.

-The [Name of Committee/Panel/Group of Governors/Trustees] will not make professional judgments about a teacher’s performance.
+The Cambois Primary School will not make professional judgments about a teacher’s performance.
 This is the responsibility of the appraiser(s).

 5.0 Responsibility

-5.1 [Governing Body/Board of Trustees]
+5.1 Governing Body

-The [Governing Body/Board of Trustees]:
+The Governing Body:

 has responsibility for adopting, developing and reviewing this policy and for ensuring that effective monitoring systems and procedures are in place;